Forever (Mariah Carey song): Critical reception

 Carey's delivery received positive commentary from music critics.
 Billboard said she "plays the romantic ingenue with convincing, wide-eyed innocence and infectious hope".
 Magazine contributor Princess Gabbara gauged her as capable of making an emotional impact on listeners.
 According to Nick Krewen of The Spectator, the song helped her "move beyond the Barbie Doll plasticity of her debutante existence and into the real world of human emotion with truly soulstirring performances".

 The composition of "Forever" also received warm reviews.
 Daina Darzin from Cash Box praised the "lush but unobtrusive orchestration serving as a respectful backdrop" to Carey's vocals.
 Mitchell and Billboards Andrew Unterberger viewed it as a successful interpretation of retro styles.
 Ken Tucker welcomed the waltz tempo in Entertainment Weekly; Pitchfork writer Jamieson Cox said it showed how Carey's Daydream "performances are uniformly strong no matter the context".

 Others considered "Forever" an unimpressive album track.
 Nickson thought it "came across as something of a throwaway".
 Cleveland.com writer Troy L. Smith said it paled in comparison with the other singles.
 Jonathan Takiff of the Philadelphia Daily News suggested it was worse than "One Sweet Day" (1995) and "Open Arms" (1995).
+Carey herself stated in 2015 that she was never "a huge fan of the song" but that it had "grown on her over the years".

 "Forever" has appeared on rankings of Carey's music.
 Smith placed it at number 55 out of 76 in a 2017 list of Carey's best singles.
 Billboard named it the 100th greatest song of Carey's career in 2020.
 Writers for BET and Gold Derby thought it was one of her best singles not to reach number one on the US Billboard Hot 100 chart.